Regulation EC 2042/2003 details the rules for the continuing airworthiness and maintenance of aircraft subject to EASA regulation.

 - Organisations should be located in the UK

-(Organisations located outside the UK, including organisations based in the Channel Islands, should apply directly to EASA).
+(Organisations located outside the UK, including those based in the Channel Islands, should apply directly to EASA).

-An application for the grant of an initial approval for multiple ratings under the same approval type must include a payment relating to the charge for the highest rating applied for e.g. a Part 145 application for ratings A2, A3 and B1 would attract a single charge for the highest rating, being the B1, as per the Scheme of Charges.
+If you apply for an initial approval with multiple ratings under the same approval type, you must include a payment relating to the charge for the highest rating applied for e.g. a Part 145 application for ratings A2, A3 and B1 would attract a single charge for the highest rating, being the B1, as per the Scheme of Charges.

 Processing time (On receipt of all required information)

 See the section below titled 'What to Expect'

 Once granted a Part 145 approval requires a recommendation for continuation every 24 months from date of initial issue.
 This is raised by the CAA Surveyor following a satisfactory audit programme.

 - A completed application form submitted by an Authorised Representative of the Company e.g. the proposed Accountable Manager.